12 Causal Modeling

 12.1.1 Why it matters

-Often we need a precise statement about the feature-target relationship, not just whether there is some relationship.
-For example, we might want to know whether a drug works well, or whether showing an advertisement results in a certain amount of new sales.
-Whether or not random assignment was used, we generally need to know whether the effect is real, and the size of the effect, and often, the uncertainty in that estimate.
-Causal modeling is, like machine learning, more of an approach than a specific model, and that approach may involve the design or implementing models we’ve already seen in a different way to answer the key question.
-Without more precision in our understanding, we could miss the effect, or overstate it, and make bad decisions as a result.
+Often we need a precise statement about the feature-target relationship, not just a declaration that there is ‘some’ relationship.
+For example, we might want to know how well a drug works and for whom, or show that an advertisement results in a certain amount of new sales.
+We generally need to know whether the effect is real, and the size of the effect, and often, the uncertainty in that estimate.

 12.1.2 Helpful context

-This section is pretty high level, and we are not going to go into much detail here so even just some understanding of correlation and modeling would likely be enough.
+This section is pretty high level, and we are not going to go into much detail here, so even just some understanding of correlation and modeling would likely be enough.

-12.2 Classic Experimental Design
+12.3 Classic Experimental Design

 Figure 12.2: Random Assignment

 This is the basic idea behind a randomized control trial, or RCT.
 We can randomly assign the groups in a variety of ways, but you can think of it as flipping a coin, and assigning each sample to the treatment when the coin comes up on one side, and to the control when it comes up on the other.
 The idea is that the only difference between the two groups is the treatment, and so any difference in the outcome can be attributed to the treatment.
-This is visualized in Figure 12.2, where the colors represent different groups, and the groups are essentially the same aside from the treatment.
+This is visualized in Figure 12.2, where the color/shapes represent different groups that are the same.
+Their distribution is roughly similar after assignment to the treatment groups, and would become more so with more data.

 A/B testing is just marketing-speak for a project focused on comparing two groups.
 It implies randomized assignment, but you’d have to understand the context to know if that is actually the case.

-12.3 Natural Experiments
+12.4 Natural Experiments

 Figure 12.3: Covid Vaccinations and Deaths in the US

 As we noted, random assignment or a formal experiment is not always possible or practical to implement.
 But sometimes we get to do it anyway, or at least we can get pretty close!
-Sometimes, the world gives us a natural experiment, where the assignment to the groups is essentially random, or where there is clear break before and after some event occurs, such that we examine the change as we would in pre-post design.
+Occasionally, the world gives us a natural experiment, where the assignment to the groups is essentially random, or where there is clear break before and after some event occurs, such that we examine the change as we would in pre-post design.

-12.4 Causal Inference
+12.5 Causal Inference

 import pandas as pd